francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 This chapter formalizes the uniqueness system that was introduced in @cap:annotations-kt.
 The system is inspired from some previous works @aldrich2002alias @boyland2001alias @zimmerman2023latte, but it also introduces significant modifications.
-While the majority of previous works are made for Java, this system is designed exclusively for Kotlin and it is also specifically designed for being as lightweight as possible and gradually integrable with already existing Kotlin code.
+This system is designed for being as lightweight as possible and gradually integrable with already existing Kotlin code.

 The main goal of the system is to improve the verification process with Viper by establishing a link between separation logic and the absence of aliasing control in Kotlin.